UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 ## 2. Purpose & Scope

-This document describes the purpose, scope and constraints for adopting developer-facing AI within Software Engineering.
-It sets out how AI assistants and related tooling will be used to improve software delivery efficiency and quality while meeting obligations for security, legal compliance, data stewardship and public service transparency.
+This document describes the purpose, scope and constraints for adopting engineering-facing AI within Engineering.
+It sets out how AI assistants and related tooling will be used to improve engineering delivery efficiency and quality while meeting obligations for security, legal compliance, data stewardship and public service transparency.

 Scope

-- Developer-facing AI assistants (primary focus: GitHub Copilot) used by engineers, testers and platform teams during development, test and documentation activities.
+- Engineering-facing AI assistants, with GitHub Copilot as the primary approved assistant, used by software, data, test and platform teams during development, analysis, test and documentation activities.
 - Tooling that generates or suggests code, tests, infrastructure-as-code, configuration or documentation.
 - Integration patterns and platform controls that permit safe experimentation with AI tools.